Bophelo11/TypingSpeedApp/README.md

 # TypingSpeedApp
-This is a program that counts how fast one types
+This is a program that measures how fast one types